When to plant spinach

 How long until spinach is ready to harvest?

-About 45 days from transplant or sowing.
-In zone 6, plants set out around Mar 26 are typically ready near May 10.
+About 45 days from planting until first harvest.
+In zone 6, spinach planted around Mar 26 is typically ready near May 10.